Great Waters Scholarship Program

 About Our Scholarship Winners

-Olivia graduated this spring from Kingswood Regional High School and will be attending Oral Roberts University in Tulsa, Oklahoma, majoring in music therapy.
+Olivia graduated in the spring of 2020 from Kingswood Regional High School and is attending Oral Roberts University in Tulsa, Oklahoma, majoring in music therapy.
 Olivia has been “fascinated by music ever since she can remember.”
-She plays piano, guitar, clarinet, and sings and is currently in a worship band at her church.
+She plays piano, guitar, clarinet, and sings, and is currently in a worship band at her church.
 She won the Battle of the Bands in 2018, attended the Lakes Regional Music Festival, and this past year performed in the Jazz Band, Band, and Chorus.

-Janis also graduated from Kingswood Regional High School in Wolfeboro, NH, and is planning on attending Dean College in Franklin, MA. in the fall, majoring in dance.
+Janis also graduated in the spring of 2020 from Kingswood Regional High School in Wolfeboro, NH, and is attending Dean College in Franklin, MA. majoring in dance.
 Since she was five looking through a “magical dance studio window,” Janis has wanted to dance, and “after years of pain, determination, and perseverance, she has become a graceful and strong dancer.”
-Her favorite number tome is “Winter” by Tori Amos.
+Her favorite number is “Winter” by Tori Amos.

 Brianna is a second-year Great Waters scholarship winner.
 Her love of music started when she was six and received a guitar for Christmas.
 Her major instrument is the flute and is studying at the New England Conservatory of Music, where her recent flute recital featured “Fantaisie Pastorale Hongroise” by Doppler.
-This year will be her sophomore year at Simmons College in Boston, MA, where she is dual majoring in neurobiology and applied music therapy.
+In 2020, Brianna was a sophomore at Simmons College in Boston, MA, where she is dual majoring in neurobiology and applied music therapy.
 She has volunteered at both Memorial and Brigham Hospitals using music to increase the quality of life for patients.